Menu

 • Meditech

-EHR (electronic health records) and EMRs are often used as one and the same, but no they are not entirely identical.
+EHR (Electronic Health Records) and EMRs (Electronic Medical Records) are often used synonymously, but they are not the same.

 Some of the key differences between electronic health records and electronic medical records are as follows:

-A digitalized copy of the medical chart A digital record of the overall health of a patient
+A digitized copy of the medical chart A digital record of the overall health of a patient

 Not modeled to be shared outside the single practice This could be shared with several healthcare organizations